etijskens/wip/docs/installation.md

 ## Installing on a workstation

 `Wiptools` is published on [PyPI](https://pypi.org/), and hence it can be installed with its dependencies as:

 ```shell
 > pip install wiptools
 ```

+!!!
+Tip
+    Consider installing in a virtual environment if you need to deal with differen Python versions.
+To learn about Python virtual environments, checkout [this primer](https://realpython.com/python-virtual-environments-a-primer/).

 This installs the bare `wip`.
 Because `wip` relies on quite a bit of other tools, installing al its dependencies may waste quite a bit of resources, especially on clusters.
 For that reason the user